NethermindEth/cairo-vm-go/README.md

 ### Testing

-We currently have defined two sets of tests:
+We currently have defined three sets of tests:

 * unit tests where we check the correct work of each component individually.
 * integration tests where we compare that the proof of execution of our VM is the same as the proof of execution of the Python VM.
+* benchmark tests to check our

 Unit tests can be automatically run with: